 Dance for Parkinson's Australia Ltd

-Dance for Parkinson’s NSW will counter the physical divide by creatively connecting communities across the state.
-The project will include:
+Dance for Parkinson’s NSW countered the physical divide by creatively connecting communities across the state.
+The project included:

 - adapting dance classes to online formats